 BEST: Anastasia Grey (née Steele) (Dakota Johnson) in the Fifty Shades of Grey trilogy

-There's not actually room here for all the possible “bang”-related puns that are relevant in discussion of the 50 Shades movies, so just think of your favorite right now, as you admire Ana's hair.
+There's not actually room here for all the possible "bang"-related puns that are relevant to the discussion of the Fifty Shades movies, so just think of your favorite right now, as you admire Ana's hair.

 BEST: Holly Golightly (Audrey Hepburn) in Breakfast at Tiffany's

-If we could ever get a real-life tiny-banged haircut that made us feel like Audrey's, then — then we’d buy some furniture and give the cat a name!
+If we could ever get a real-life tiny-banged haircut that made us feel like Audrey Hepburn, then we'd buy some furniture and give the cat a name!